 Traditional bed and breakfasts aren’t always easy to find, but there are still a few charming, family-run options in LA that are keeping the B&B culture alive.

-Traditional bed and breakfasts may be hard to come by in big cities like Los Angeles, but there are still a few charming family-run accommodations that are keeping the B&B culture alive.
-From a relaxing country-style estate to a zero-waste ecolodge or beachfront surf house, these B&Bs are the perfect home base from which to explore all the ins and outs of Los Angeles.
+Los Angeles may be known for its glitz and glamor, but staying in a local B&B will offer a slice of authentic LA living.
+From a relaxing country-style estate to a beachfront surf house, these B&Bs are the perfect home base from which to explore all the ins and outs of Los Angeles.

 As soon as you set foot on the tree-lined estate, you’re greeted by the colorful and eclectic vision of artists Nina and William.
 Their quirky space is furnished with handmade artwork and pieces discovered at auctions, yard sales, antique shops and flea markets.
-The home has six cozy bedrooms that each has a flair of its own, some with a private veranda, others with a workspace and kitchenette.
-Outside, you’ll find an avocado tree overhanging the art deck and a swimming pool, as well as an al-fresco yoga oasis.
+The home has six bedrooms that each has a flair of its own, some with a private veranda, others with a workspace and kitchenette.
+Outside, you’ll find an avocado tree overhanging the art deck and a swimming pool, as well as an al fresco yoga oasis.
 The early 20th-century residence is minutes away from numerous Hollywood attractions, hiking trails and the metro, with stops in Downtown and Universal Studios.